Sign Up For Special Offers & Exclusive Content

 Including prayer, repeating mantras, singing, reading scripture and much more.
 Spiritual meditation varies widely depending on the religion or belief system.

-Because the mind inevitably wanders during meditation, I’d recommend beginning with some form of guided meditation so that your guide can gently prompt you to return to the present moment when your thoughts drift.
+Because the mind inevitably wanders during meditation, we'd recommend beginning with some form of guided meditation so that your guide can gently prompt you to return to the present moment when your thoughts drift.
 There are some incredible platforms available with countless audio or written meditations to choose from.
-Here are a few of my favourites:
+Here are a few to get you started:

 With guided meditations, relaxing soundscapes, masterclasses from experts, and over 700,000 5-star reviews, this app is an excellent resource for anyone who wants to improve their mental wellbeing.